fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ----

-_Prerequisite:_ Before you begin, you will need a repository that contains your website's content, that is all the HTML and CSS files, JavaScript code, your images etc. Make sure your local clone is up to date with your remote GitHub repository.
+_Prerequisites:_ Before you begin, you will need a repository that contains your website's content, that is all the HTML and CSS files, JavaScript code, your images etc. Make sure your local clone is up to date with your remote GitHub repository.
 I will call this your _website repository_.

 ----